ayrton/react-key-handler/README.md

 ## Usage

-`react-key-handler` comes in two flavours, a component and decorators.
+You can use `react-key-handler` in two flavours:

+- decorator
+- component

 Unless you want absolute flexibility we recommend you to use one of the decorators.

+NOTE: Both decorators use the `KeyHandler` component internally, for a full understand you should check out [the source code](lib/components/key-handler.js).

 ### Decorators